digimarc-corp/illuminate-mobile-rest-api/README.md

-# Illuminate Mobile REST API
+# Digimarc Illuminate&trade; Mobile REST API

-The illuminate-mobile-rest-api repository contains information and examples for using the Illuminate Mobile REST API to read metadata for a digital twin or protected image on the Illuminate Platform.
+The illuminate-mobile-rest-api repository contains information and examples for using the Digimarc Illuminate&trade; Mobile REST API to read metadata for a digital twin or protected image on the Illuminate Platform.

 The metadata is specific to digital watermarks; digital twins created in an